mircealungu/mircea/thoughtstream.md

 oct 18

-Thomas Seyfried on cancer talks about ketosis and albert schweizer in the same video.
-Two of my favorites :)
+Thomas Seyfried talks about 1) Ketosis and 2) Albert Schweizer in the same video.
+Two of my favorite topics in one talk.

 **